faucetsdn/udmi/docs/metadata.md

 # Metadata Description File

-A device's `metadata.json` file provides the source template for what the device is _supposed_ to be.
-It is used to provide the basic information for registering devices in a IoT Core registry, generation of other template files (e.g. _config_ block) associated with the device, and as a means for runtime validation of what the device is actually sending.
+A device's `metadata.json` is a description about the device - a specification about how the device should be configured and expectations about what the device should be doing.
+It is used to provide the basic information for registering devices in a IoT Core registry, generation of other template files (e.g.
+_config_ block) associated with the device, and as a means for runtime validation of what the device is actually sending.

 The `metadata.json` files are stored in a `devices/{device_id}` directory with an expected 1:1 mapping between device directory and device entry